 10 Psalms for kids to memorize – These scripture passages are perfect for children to know and learn about God.
 The Lord says to hide his word in your heart, and these are perfect for memory verses and even memorizing entire passages.

 I am big on scripture memorization.
 I have written before how we have done it in the past, all gathered around the dinner table, using the Simply Charlotte Mason method of memorizing and review.
-This has worked really well (when we actually did it), but for our new Group Time habit, I wanted to try something a little different.
+This has worked really well (when we actually did it), but for our new school year, I wanted to try something a little different.

 10 Psalms for Children to Memorize